 The History of Summer Institutes

-In 1982, while working as a teacher/coach at Central Washington University, Scott Ricardo began developing Extended Education Courses, teaching football theory courses.
+In 1982, while working as a teacher/coach at Central Washington University, Scott Ricardo began developing extended education courses, teaching football theory.
 The classes were successful and turned out to be a lot of fun!
 The first courses were held in Yakima, then on to Spokane, Olympia, Burien, Vancouver, and Wenatchee, Washington.

 Throughout the years, Scott has chosen loyal Site Coordinators as independent contractors to direct their own conferences based on the Summer Institutes’ philosophy – “to provide professional multi-topic speakers, grade level/subject PLC sessions, place-based education learning opportunities , and promote wellness.”

-The Summer Institutes’ staff is proud and excited to hold its 30th Annual Summer Institutes.
-Scott will personally direct the workshops in Chehalis, WA, Hillsboro and Salem, OR and Modesto, CA. A host of other team members will be duplicating the successful Summer Institutes’ format across the country.
+The Summer Institutes’ staff is proud and excited to hold its 35th Annual Summer Institutes.
+Scott will personally direct the 2022 National virtual Conference, while Dick Comar will be running the Midwest Regionals from Michigan.
 Our goal is to make this a worthwhile educational and relationship bonding experience for years to come!

 A Message From Our Founder